schwabm/cumulus-dashboard/README_nsidc-sb.md

 This file contains instructions for standing up a local instance of cumulus-dashboard to talk to the NSIDC Sandbox instance of Cumulus.

+Make sure your UAT (or appropriate mode) URS/EDL has been added to the deployment, or you will not be able to access the dashboard instance you envoke.
+Send it to Michael Brand for now.

 # Variables

 When following the steps below, these "variables" need to be substitued with